Survey: Facebook-Created Cryptocurrency Would Bring in New Investors, Increase Marketplace Usage

 How to Start Investing in Cryptocurrency

-Investing in cryptocurrency can sometimes pay off big and getting started is not all too difficult.
+Investing in cryptocurrency can pay off big and getting started is not too difficult.
 Below are a couple of general tips if you are interested in investing in virtual currency.

 Find a Cryptocurrency Exchange